yunojuno/django-charid-field/README.md

 **Why prefix?**

 Because global flat namespaces are powerful.
-An ID now represents the instance _and it's type_, which means you can have powerful lookup abilities with just the idendifier alone.
+An ID now represents the instance _and it's type_, which means you can have powerful lookup abilities with just the identifier alone.
 No more guessing whether `802302` is a `Dog` or a `Cat`.

 ## 📗 Install